PRESENTING a GORGEOUS piece of contemporary art, namely, a Vladimir Ryklin Oil on Paper of Don Quixote De La Mancha.

 When first published, Don Quixote was usually interpreted as a comic novel.
 After the successful French Revolution, it was better known for its presumed central ethic that in some ways individuals can be intelligent while their society is quite fanciful and was seen as a fascinating, enchanting or disenchanting book in this dynamic (and for among books).
 In the 19th century, it was seen as social commentary, but no one could easily tell “whose side Cervantes was on”.
 Many critics came to view the work as a tragedy in which Don Quixote’s idealism and nobility are viewed by the post-chivalric world as insane, and are defeated and rendered useless by common reality.
 By the 20th century, the novel had come to occupy a canonical space as one of the foundations of modern literature and a formidable example of what letters can do.

-Don Quixote by Vladimir Ryklin Oil on Canvas.
+Don Quixote by Vladimir Ryklin Oil on Paper.

 Provenance: From the Private Collection of a former NY Art Dealer (who brokered for Ryklin in the 1980’s) and then moved to Dallas.